splunk/observability-workshop/docs/victorops/optional/multipass.md

 ### 3.1 SignalFx UI

-Navigate to the **INTEGRATIONS** tab within the SignalFx UI, where you will find the SignalFx SmartAgent tile on the top row.
+Navigate to the **Integrations** tab within the SignalFx UI, where you will find the SignalFx SmartAgent tile on the top row.

 Click on the SmartAgent tile to open it...